jonastheiler/Pi-Estimator/README.md

 This is another project of the [Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) programm at [Udacity](https://www.udacity.com/).
 The aim was to create your own PyPi-Package and upload them to [pypi.org](https://pypi.org/).
 Due to my background, I decided to create a package on the topic of mathematics.

-You can install the package with following code:
+You can install the package with following code:<\br>
-'pip install thjo-pi-estimator'
+`pip install thjo-pi-estimator`

 You can find more informations about how to install packages [here](https://packaging.python.org/tutorials/installing-packages/#use-pip-for-installing).